 In August of 2009 Emerald Ash Borer (EAB), an exotic beetle from Asia that feeds on all ash trees, was discovered by the City of Franklin Public Works Department and confirmed by the Department of Agriculture.
 The first find of EAB was in the southeast section of Franklin at the intersection of S. 35th Street and W. Hilltop Lane.
-As anticipated, it has now spread throughout the entire City.
-The City Arborist responsible for tracking the progression of EAB has recorded a significant increase in the infestation of EAB in 2014.
-There are signs of EAB in all areas of the City with the southeast area being the most affected.
+As anticipated, EAB has spread to every corner of Franklin and populations have reached heavy concentrations.
+As of 2017, the City of Franklin currently manages 10,000 street trees; in 2010, Ash trees made up 3,200 (30%) of the street trees.
+Now in 2017, the Ash population has been brought down to 650 trees.

-If you have any concerns with Ash trees on City lands or road right-of-way adjacent to your property, please call the Franklin Department of Public Works at 414-425-2592.
+If you have any concerns with trees in City right-of-way adjacent to your property, or would like a tree inspected, please call the Franklin Department of Public Works at 414-425-2592.
 The links below offer numerous amounts of information for the public on identifying ash trees and symptoms of EAB.
 The links also provide information on treatment options.
 The City does allow private residents to treat the street trees adjacent to their property but a "Contractor Authorization to Treat Ash Trees" form must be filled out and returned to the Department of Public Works.
 A form is not needed for residents treating trees on their private property.

 Emerald Ash Borer Online Resources:

 Dept. of Public Works